Safe Sleeping Positions During Second Trimester Of Pregnancy

 Image: IStock

-1. When your bump grows bigger and you gain more weight, sleeping on your back can cause backache, breathing difficulties, digestion problems, low blood pressure, and hemorrhoidsi.
+1. As your bump grows bigger and you gain more weight, sleeping on your back during pregnancy might get uncomfortable.
+It can cause backache, breathing difficulties, digestion problems, low blood pressure, and hemorrhoidsiSwollen, painful, and bleeding veins in the rectum and anus .
 It is because of your abdomen lying on the intestines and blood vessels.
 It can, therefore, cause a drop in blood circulation to your heart and fetus (2).

-2. Sleeping on your stomach: With the progressing pregnancy, your abdomen may undergo many changes that make it more difficult to lie on the stomach (2).
+2. Sleeping on your stomach: With the progressing pregnancy, your abdomen undergoes many changes making it difficult to sleep on your stomach during pregnancy (2).

 What Are Some Tips To Sleep Better During The Second Trimester?